kinotto/weather-forecast/README.md

 ## Features

 - ⚡ Efficient virtualized list rendering for smooth performance with large datasets
-- 🔍 Smart filters persisted in the URL for consistent state across reloads and sharing
+- 🔍 Filters persisted in the URL for consistent state across reloads
 - 📱 Responsive design optimized for mobile and desktop
 - ♿  Keyboard-accessible navigation with ARIA labels for improved screen reader support
-- 🌙 Supports dark mode, including system preference on macOS
+- 🌙 Supports dark mode on macOS
 - ✅ Includes unit tests
 ---